 So, you loved whitewater rafting and now you’re after a completely different experience on the Kaituna?
 Get your waders on and the fishing rod out, because this river is also a favourite among trout fishers.

 Raft this amazing river with us today

-Being the world’s highest commercially rafted waterfall is a pretty cool accolade – but there’s more to the Kaituna than that!
+Pretty cool accolade = the world’s highest commercially rafted waterfall – but there’s more to the Kaituna than just that!
 Book in a trip with Rotorua Rafting and see for yourself.